 Last year, I introduced a grateful saint.
-The year before that, I shared my own bittersweet confession about a selfish choice to climb Patrick’s holy mountain alone.
+The year before that, I shared a bittersweet confession about my selfish choice to climb Patrick’s holy mountain alone.
 Next there were the 5 Reasons Why Saint Patrick Is My Homeboy.
-Then one more reason Patrick is a kindred soul
+Then yet another reason Patrick is a kindred soul

 This year I found one more.
 One more reason to love Patrick.

 That’s right.
 Because this Wisconsin country girl might also have worshipped the sun.
 I get why the ancients worshiped that spectacular created thing.